FROM THE DESK OF SIMON FAURE-FIELD – FOUNDER AND CEO OF VISIONARY CUSTOMER EXPERIENCE & SCENT MARKETING CONSULTANCY, EQUAL STRATEGY.

 Different genres of music can create different kinds of experiences for customers.
 Fast tempo ambient music which we call “high arousal” music, will excite and energise a customer, this might be appropriate for electrical retail outlets like Courts of Harvey Norman.
 On the other extreme, more soothing and relaxed low tempo music is used when a brand wants customers to slow down and relax in the environment.
 Such a strategy will get a customer more in the mood for trying out sofas in a furniture store, for instance.

-You have chosen the right kind of ambience for the particular kind of customer and the kind of product or services being offered, by getting the balance right is not only an art form, it’s also a real science.
+You have chosen the right kind of ambiance for the particular kind of customer and the kind of product or services being offered, by getting the balance right is not only an art form, it’s real science.

 As humans, we are affected by the appeal of our surroundings which tend to affect our behaviour.
 A wine retailer who compared the effect of playing Top 40s music against classical and jazz found that the volume of sales was not appreciably different for either genre.
 However, it was found that when classical music was piped in, people tended to pick more pricey wines.